gbmhunter/blog/content/programming/general/pid-control/_index.md

 A PID controller in _standard form_ (a.k.a. _ISA standard form_[^control-global-pid-form-trick-or-treat-tips] [^control-engineering-understanding-pid-control-and-loop-tuning]) is more common in industry than in parallel form[^wilderness-labs-standard-pid-algorithm].
 The factor `\(K_p\)` is not just applied to the proportional term but instead brought out and applied at the end to all three factors (so it can be thought of as a scaling factor). **Also, the factors that influence the integral and derivative terms now have better intuitive meaning**.

+{{% figure src="standard-form-pid-controller-diagram.webp" width="800px" caption="Diagram of a PID controller in standard form." %}}

 The governing equation of a PID controller in standard form is[^wikipedia-pid]:

 <p>\begin{align}